MehdizadeMilad/cdnjs/README.md

 $ cdnjs -p font-awesome
 ```

-This example will render "Hello Taylor" into a container on the page.
+This example will render following result (just a fraction of it):

 ```
 font-awesome => https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.11.2/css/all.min.css